 My initial hope was to start buying a set or two of the supplies I need for the master bedroom wainscoting project (you know, the only project I had as of two days ago).
 But I have no patience, we were at Lowe’s anyway, and I was on a project-high from husband’s revelations, so all of the material was bought yesterday!
 I have decided to go with a fancied-up 32″ board and batten design.

 I still don’t have a nail gun to complete it anyway (hammering it all by hand?
 No thanks!) but it will probably be on the backburner because of Project Pergola anyway.
-Although I may squeeze some priming in this week and am contemplating getting this nail gun from Sears as my birthday present to myself.
+Although I may squeeze some priming in this week and am contemplating getting a nail gun as my birthday present to myself.
 If so, there may be some wainscoting progress sooner than later.
 I am going to break that project down into a few future posts with more details though.

 That was our weekend, well, really our Sunday.
 Saturday was spent discussing this stuff and looking at Lowe’s and HD but Sunday is when it all went down.
 Buying supplies, garage shelf installation, and mega yard pruning.
 I LOVE days like that, when you get your supply runs done before 11, knock off multiple to-do list items, and can sit back and enjoy it by 5.
 And by enjoy, I mean have a beer, order a pizza, and pop Aleve from the soreness the rest of the evening….